Ehrhart's volume conjecture: History and resolution

-which represents a refinement of Ehrhart's original bound.

 In 2014, Benjamin Nill and Andreas Paffenholz confirmed the conjecture for several important classes of rational polytopes, establishing that equality holds if and only if $K$ is unimodularly equivalent to the standard simplex.

+In August 2026, OpenAI announced that its Astra reasoning model proved the inequality part of the conjecture, establishing the sharp upper bound $\operatorname{Vol}(K) \le (n+1)^n/n!$, with the proof formally verified in Lean 4.